Kotey538/fast_robots.github.io/docs/pages/lab11.md

 ## Discussion

-This lab emphasized the importance of accurate sensor data collection and reliable control when performing mapping tasks.
-It provided experience with IMU and ToF sensor data for 2D spatial understanding.
-The process of debugging the motor drivers, and requisition of data from the ToF and IMU reinforced the value of methodical testing and system-level troubleshooting.
-This lab laid a strong foundation for future work in localization and autonomous navigation.
+This lab emphasized the challenges of real-world localization compared to simulation.
+Working with the physical robot reinforced the importance of accurate sensor alignment and consistent rotation behavior.
+The experience deepened my understanding of probabilistic localization and demonstrated the gap between idealized models and practical implementation.

 * * *

 # Acknowledgements
 *   I referenced Stephan Wagner's page.
+*   I used Josh Simpson's RC car